Cajun music: Origins

 It is unlikely that musical instruments were introduced to colonial Louisiana before around 1780.
 Although originally there were no instruments, there were songs.
-Families sung traditional French songs called complaintes which the Cajuns adapted to their new ways of life.
+Families sang traditional French songs called complaintes which the Cajuns adapted to their new ways of life.
 The first known record was of a violin in 1780 and a fiddle and clarinet player in 1785.
 The diatonic accordion was introduced to Cajun music in the mid- to late-1800s.
 It became popular because of its volume which, along with the fiddle, created sufficient accompaniment for dancing.
 Originally, musicians and singers performed at house dance parties known as bals de maison.
 However Cajun music, born from ballads, later transformed to dance music—played with or without words.
 The music was essential for small get-togethers on the front porch, bals de maison, and public dances in dance halls called fais do-dos.

 Traditional Cajun (before 1930)

 This style comprises the roots of Cajun dance music, involving only a few instruments such as the Cajun accordion, fiddle, and triangle.
 This form holds firm to a basic rhythm with staccato style notes, including many fiddle double stops.
 Each fiddle solo is composed of a major scale riff, repeated between verses.
 This form has existed since the early 1900s and the waltz and two-step are the most common dances of this Cajun music genre.
 Many songs that became standards in the Cajun music repertoire were first recorded in this period of the 1920s and 1930s.
+The first commercial recording of Cajun music, "Lafayette (Allon au Laufette)," was made by Joe Falcon and his future wife Cléoma Breaux for Columbia Records on April 27, 1928.
 A number of the most prominent traditional Cajun musicians are featured in the 1989 documentary J'ai Été Au Bal.
 Amédé Ardoin, Canray Fontenot, Wade Frugé, Dewey Segura, Joe Falcon and Cléoma Falcon, and the Breaux Brothers are examples of this genre.